← All posts

 The hole

 Agents don't persist between sessions.
 They spin up, do work, and terminate.
 When you launch a new instance of "the same" agent, it shows up blank.
-Nothing carries over.
+No context, no memory, no keys.

 So somebody has to hand it the key.